EvansPie/EPDeckView/README.md

     deckViewAnimationManager.rotationMax = 360.0

     //  This is the angle that is reached when the distance of the card from the center equals
-    //  the roatation strength.
+    //  the rotation strength.
 Therefore, with the above values, when the card is distanced
     //  100px from the center (1/3 of the rotation strength) of the deckView, the card will
-    //  have rotated 30 degrees (1/3 of the roatation angle). deckViewAnimationManager.rotationAngle = 90.0
+    //  have rotated 30 degrees (1/3 of the rotation angle). deckViewAnimationManager.rotationAngle = 90.0

     //  The smaller the scale strength, the quicker it scales down while the card is dragged,